 Prince Harry has written in the New Statesman about rising antisemitism in Britain, saying it is deeply troubling and that legitimate protest over Middle East events must not translate into hostility toward Jewish communities.
 The piece follows a surge in antisemitic incidents in London and growing concerns amid pro-Palestinian protests.
 The coverage spans reactions from police, faith leaders and Jewish communal bodies as Britain grapples with safety and free expression.

-Ofgem is set to announce the energy price cap for July to September.
-Cornwall Insight predicts a 13% rise to 1,850 pounds for a typical dual‑fuel household, with October expected to mirror July’s level due to ongoing supply disruptions and higher wholesale prices.
+Ofgem has set to reveal the annual price cap for July–September for a typical dual‑fuel household in Great Britain.
+Cornwall Insight predicts a rise to about £1,850, a 13% increase on April’s cap, with October expected to mirror July’s level due to ongoing supply disruptions and higher wholesale prices.

 NATO’s ARRC-led exercise, Arcade Strike, has been staged in a secret London bunker and in Estonia to rehearse a Baltic defence if Russia invades.
 The drill uses drones, AI and electronic warfare to identify and strike targets, testing how alliance forces could coordinate up to 100,000 troops.